Twisted Fourier(-Stieltjes) spaces and amenability: Introduction

-This paper is organized as follows.
+\textbf{Organization.} This paper is organized as follows.
 In Section \ref{sec-prelim} we collect basic materials needed in the sequel, namely various function spaces/algebras and operator algebras on locally compact groups.
 We also cover necessary preliminaries on operator spaces.
-In Section \ref{sec-twisted-alg} we recall known constructions of several twisted algebras on locally compact groups with more details scattered in the literatures.
+In Section \ref{sec-twisted-alg} we recall known constructions of several twisted algebras on locally compact groups with more details scattered in the literature.
 In Section \ref{sec-twisted-space} we define our main objects, namely twisted Fourier(-Stieltjes) spaces, and develop basic theory on them in parallel with the untwisted case.
 In Section \ref{sec-twisted-multiplier} we continue to define twisted multiplier spaces with a characterization in the style of Gilbert \cite{Gil} and Jolissaint \cite{Joli92}.
-In the final section we address our main result, which is a characterization of amenability through twisted multiplier spaces after Bo\.{z}ejko/Losert/Ruan.
+In the final section, we address our main result, which is a characterization of amenability through twisted multiplier spaces after Nebbia, Fendler, Bo\.{z}ejko, Losert and Ruan.
 The proof is divided into two sub-cases, namely the discrete group case (Section \ref{subsec-discrete}) and the non-discrete group case (Section \ref{subsec-non-discrete}).
+Note that the original proof of Losert \cite{Losert} for the latter case contains an error, which remained unnoticed by the abstract harmonic analysis community even after a polished and more detailed version was presented in the recent monograph \cite[Proposition 5.3.3]{KanLau}.
+Moreover, its operator space version by Ruan \cite{Ruan-unpub} was never published.
+See Remark \ref{rem-comments-proof-Losert} and \ref{rem-comment-cb} for the details.